srinivasan-dev/protractor-cucumber-typescript-boilerplate/README.md

 # Contribution
 If you like to add some extra info, nice packages or have some improvements, feel free to add it and raise merge requests.

+# Credits
+This project is based on wswebcreation protractor-cucumber-typescript-boilerplate.
+I want to thank entire wswebcreation team for creating this awesome project setup.